 Allan White- John Bain

 Roger and Kathy Bohl

 Jack Chidester - Bruce Gezon

 5 yellow 1969 Mach 1 - 3 equipped with 351cui engines around 9T02M17708_ and 2 with 428cui engines were sent to Ford Lambs Garage Inc. in Medford, NJ on Route 70 for further preparation.
-This was also the place where the Ford Rally Headquarter was set up.
-The handover took obvious place in Medford, NJ at XXXgan Ford according to this picture (or Lucas Ford as Allan remembers).
-The name Lambs garage is visible in the background.
+This was also the place, where the Ford Rally Headquarter was set up.
+The handover took obviously place at the same dealership.
+Morgan Ford was the new owner of Lambs Ford around this time, the old sign is still visible in this picture.

 An invoice of one of the 351cui equipped Ford Rally Mach 1 thanks to Allan White